browserengineering/book/book/security.md

     # ...
 ```

-For testing, let's next modify the web pages the server generates to
+For testing, let's next modify the web pages the server to generate a
 request a script from somewhere else:

 ``` {.python file=server}